 Backlinks also need to be relevant to your own website and link naturally through anchor text.
 A link from a well established website, relevant to your industry or niche, will carry much more weight with Google than a high authority website with no relevance.

 One technique is getting your quality blog posts published on a blogging site or writing as a guest blogger.

-Best Tools for SEO and Google Ranking in 2021
+Best Tools for SEO and Google Website Ranking in 2022

 It’s often helpful to involve some tools in your pursuit for that Google page one website ranking.

 There’s some great SEO tools out there, many are free to use.
 So why not take advantage of these to help refine your website and SEO strategy.